WordPress/wordcamp.org/.docker/readme.md

     Creating wordcamporg_wordcamp.db_1   ... done
     Creating wordcamporg_wordcamp.test_1 ... done
     ```

+	_Note: This will create `.docker/database` directory which will contain MySQL files to persist data across docker restarts._

     _Note: You won't be able to test in your browser just yet, so continue with the next steps._